 III.A.1.2 Relationship between NTIA, IANA and the Root Zone Maintainer.

-III.A.1.2.1 [Design Team F] CWG ISSUE – The IANA functions contract describes and uses the current tri-party arrangement to get changes to the root zone and its WHOIS database implemented.
+III.A.1.2.1 [Design Team F] CWG ISSUE – The IANA functions contract describes and uses the current tri-party arrangement to get changes to the Root Zone and its WHOIS database implemented.
 Assuming that the NTIA is no longer part of the process, a revised mechanism for getting these changes implemented post transition will have to be developed as well as ensuring that the Root Zone Maintainer, currently Verisign, continues to perform that function.

 III.A.1.3 Administration/oversight of SOW